1. Home

 • Tom Morello has many similarities to Barack Obama.
 Both men have white mothers and Kenyan fathers, they both attended Harvard and have spent time living in Illinois.

-• He has appeared in two of director Jon Favreau’s films, Iron Man and Made, and had brief cameos in Star Trek: Insurrection and Star Trek: Voyager.
+• He has appeared in two of director Jon Favreau’s films, and Made, and had brief cameos in Star Trek: Insurrection and Star Trek: Voyager.